 - Use your rolling pin to roll the piece of dough thin enough to get through the thickest setting of your pasta machine.
-After getting it through the thickest setting (mine is a 7) fold it and run it through the machine again.
+After getting it through the thickest setting (mine is a 7) run it through the machine again.
 Continue rolling it through on decreased width settings until it’s thin enough for your tastes, noting that it swells during cooking (so go a little thinner than you think.)
 I like to get mine through smoothly at setting 2 or 3 on my Jamie Oliver machine.

 - Repeat with the remaining pasta dough until you have used it all.
 From here, you can either cook immediately, refrigerate overnight as nests, or freeze as nests.
 I find it tastes best fresh, but they’re all delicious regardless.